Main menu

 Quarantine

-Isolation of files and applications suspected of containing malware in order to prevent further execution and potential harm to the user's system.
+The process of isolating files and applications suspected of containing malware to prevent further execution and potential harm to the user's system.

 Ransomware